Policy and Procedure Name:

 b.

-An ERT meeting may be scheduled on a
+An ERT meeting will be scheduled on a

-bi-weekly basis where all members will generally meet as a collective.
-When
+bi-weekly basis when all members will meet as a collective.
+When circumstances

 c.